 Rollover crashes can be complex, caused by a number of factors, including driver behavior, road conditions, vehicle type and environmental circumstances.

-Although a rollover can potentially happen with any kind of vehicle, it’s most common in vehicles that are taller and narrower, with a higher center of gravity.
+Although a rollover can potentially happen with any kind of vehicle in the Fort Lauderdale area, it’s most common in vehicles that are taller and narrower, with a higher center of gravity.
 So most commonly, this means: